Wintering your Plants

 Winter type X – best treated as an annual – will be killed by frost.
 May survive over winter if treated like Winter type T but not easy to keep alive until spring.

-Please note: The information provided is strictly for people that have purchased Burns Water Gardens plants.
-Due to the variation in plant names and types from nursery to nursery, we regret that we can not give you a plant code for your plants over the internet.
+Please note: Due to the variation in plant names and types from nursery to nursery, we regret that we can not give you a plant code for your plants over the internet.
 We recommend you return to the place you purchased your aquatic plants and ask for winterizing instructions.

 For more information on pond winterization, come to our free winterizing seminar in October.